 Neighbourhood Plans were introduced by the Localism Act 2011.
-They enable communities to have a say about the development of their local area.
+They enable communities to have a say about the development of their local area by introducing local planning policies which become part of the statutory Development Plan.

-There are five basic stages in the preparation of a Neighbourhood Plan:
+There are several basic stages in the preparation of a Neighbourhood Plan:

 - Define the Neighbourhood Area